 This level of consciousness can be defined by the processes of the mind that you are unaware of.
 This level of consciousness is often where dysfunction can occur, where habits and processes that influence our behaviors exist without our awareness.

 Repressed emotions and thoughts fall into this category.

 Freud’s Iceberg of Consciousness

-Freud uses an analogy of an iceberg to explain how these three states of consciousness work in your mind.
+Freud uses the analogy of an iceberg to explain how these three states of consciousness work in your mind.

-The part of the iceberg that sticks out of the water is the conscious mind.
-It is in your awareness and you see it above the water, so to speak.
-This represents only 10% of your awareness.
+The part of the iceberg that sticks out of the water is the conscious mind, which is only 10% of your awareness.
+It is in your awareness, and you see it above the water, so to speak.

 The ego is more rational and realizes that you can’t always get what you desire.
-The ego’s job is to get what the Id wants, but go through the process of compromise and with the thought of long term consequence in mind.
+The ego’s job is to get what the id wants but go through the process of compromise with the thought of long-term consequences in mind.